-22 Graduate Student Handbook AY2018
+22 Graduate Student Handbook AY2019

-- publicly in the department. - The oral defense of the dissertation must be given during regular sessions of the Fall or Spring semesters, not during summer sessions, inter-sessions, reading days or finals weeks. - No student may receive the degree in the same semester in which she/he is admitted to candidacy. - The indicated dates form firm deadlines.
+- special form to the graduate school in advance of the defense, and must be posted publicly in the department. - The oral defense of the dissertation must be given during regular sessions of the Fall or Spring semesters, not during summer sessions, inter-sessions, reading days or finals weeks. - No student may receive the degree in the same semester in which she/he is admitted to candidacy. - The indicated dates form firm deadlines.
 A student's committee, however, may submit a written petition to GAAC for an extension of time detailing reasons for the request.
 An extension will be granted only under extraordinary circumstances and will be effective upon written approval by GAAC. - Proposals to change the schedule for any reason should be preceded by a study of the graduate bulletin sections on leaves of absence, full time student status, and recency of credit hour.
 Such a proposal must explicitly address how the proposed change of schedule relates to these matters.
 The memo requesting the change also should address the proposed financial support of the student beyond the 10 semesters of normal departmental support. - 12.
 Public presentations must be during regular semesters.
 We reiterate that the public presentation associated with the defense of the proposal and the public seminar associated with the defense of the dissertation must be given during regular sessions of Fall or Spring semesters, not during summer sessions, inter-sessions, reading days, or finals weeks. - 13.
 Completed SACS evaluation forms are required at three points during the course of study: one following the qualifying exam, one following the proposal defense and the final following defense of the dissertation.
 The student is responsible for providing blank forms to the committee at each milestone.
 The graduate advisor is responsible for forwarding completed forms to the Graduate Director.
 The student is responsible for ensuring the Graduate Director receives these forms.